LynnColeArt/Crunchy/README.md

 # Crunchy
-So what you're seeing here is the solution to a problem in hashtag#ai training.
+So what you're seeing here is the solution to a problem in ai training.
 First, let's explain the issue, and the ramifications of the solution.

 Problem Statement: You can't build an ai system that has a functional understanding of music theory and orchestration, because of the way music notation works.
 If you could, people would be doing it already.